 Water Puppet Theatre

 Thang Long Water Puppet Theatre is one of the most popular tourist attractions in Hanoi with tickets selling out well in advance so it’s worth booking yours as soon as you arrive in town.
 It is also advisable to pay more to get closer to the action as the theatre seats a few hundred people and the puppets are not that big.
-The theatre is modern and usually shows 17 short sketches over a one-hour performance.
+The theatre is modern and usually shows 17 short sketches within a one-hour performance.
+Aside from the general admission fee of VND 100,000, there's an additional camera or video fee if you wish to photograph or film the show.